secretstartups/handbook/board-meetings/committees/compensation/index.html.md

     - evaluating, recommending, approving and reviewing executive officer and director compensation arrangements, plans, policies and programs maintained by the Company;
     - administering the Company’s cash- and equity-based compensation plans; and
     - reviewing with management the Company’s organization and people activities.

 This charter (the “**Charter**”) sets forth the authority and responsibility of the Committee in fulfilling its purpose.

 1. **Structure and Membership:**
     - The Committee shall consist of two or more members of the Board, with the exact number determined by the Board.
 All members of the Committee will be appointed by the Board and will serve at the Board’s discretion.
 Members of the Committee may be replaced or removed by the Board at any time, with or without cause.
 Resignation or removal of a director from the Board, for whatever reason, will automatically constitute resignation or removal, as applicable, from the Committee.
-    - Members of the Committee must meet the criteria required by applicable law, the rules and regulations of the U.S. Securities and Exchange Commission (the “Commission Rules”) or such other qualifications as are established by the Board from time to time.
+    - Members of the Committee must meet the criteria required by applicable law, the rules and regulations of the U.S. Securities and Exchange Commission (the “**Commission Rules**”) or such other qualifications as are established by the Board from time to time.
     - Additionally, unless determined otherwise by the Board, each member of the Committee will be a “non-employee director” as defined in Rule 16b-3 promulgated under Section 16 of the Securities Exchange Act of 1934, as amended (the “**Exchange Act**”).
-    - The Board may appoint a member of the Committee to serve as the chairperson of the Committee (the “Chair”).
+    - The Board may appoint a member of the Committee to serve as the chairperson of the Committee (the “**Chair**”).
 If the Board does not appoint a Chair, the Committee members may designate a Chair by majority vote.
 The Chair will set the agenda for, preside over and conduct the proceedings of Committee meetings.
 1. **Duties and Responsibilities:** The principal duties and responsibilities of the Committee are set forth below.
 These responsibilities and duties are set forth as a guide, with the understanding that the Committee will carry them out in a manner that is appropriate given the Company’s needs and circumstances.
 The Committee may perform such other functions as are consistent with its purpose and applicable law, rules and regulations, as the Board may request or prescribe, or as the Committee deems necessary or appropriate consistent with its purpose.
     - *Compensation Matters:*
         - i.
 Review the Company’s overall compensation strategy.